vinsidious/gac/ROADMAP.md

 - [x] Added full support for local Ollama models with direct API integration
 - [x] Removed core.py entirely as it was just a wrapper
 - [x] Simplified main.py to be a lightweight compatibility wrapper around cli.py
-- [x] Extracted commit message generation into a separate CommitManager class
-- [x] Extracted git operations into a separate GitOperationsManager class
-- [x] Removed the edit option from commit messages to simplify the workflow
-- [x] Removed the confusing test mode flag
 - [x] Added push functionality to push changes to remote after committing
-- [x] Simplified architecture with function-based API instead of class-based approach
+- [x] Shifted from OOP to a more functional programming approach
 - [x] Reorganized code into focused modules with clear responsibilities
 - [x] Added compatibility layer to ensure existing code continues to work
-- [x] Completed major code reorganization to improve maintainability
-- [x] Shifted from OOP to a more functional programming approach